opengento/magento2-store-path-url/README.md

 - Locale Code (separated with a hyphen), e.g: fr-be
 - Locale Code (separated with an underscore), e.g: fr_be
 - Custom (you can setup the path of your choice), e.g: emea

+Besides that, this module makes the usage of the MAGE_RUN_TYPE and MAGE_RUN_CODE variables optionals.
+Magento is going to be able to resolve the correct store based on its base web URL.

 ## Settings